frattaro/digital-usd/overview.md

 - Staking provides a mechanism for token velocity control.
 - The authority may mint yield to incentivize or disincentivize token retention or circulation.
 - This replaces interest rates, reserve ratios, and other indirect levers.
+- Staking does not provide liquidity for swaps or lending — it only locks supply.”

 ### 3. Fed-Specific Analogues
 - The Fed uses staking rates instead of Fed Funds Rate or IORB.